06 Safeguarding children, young people and vulnerable adults policy

 - there are potential concerns about sexual abuse, fabricated illness, FGM or forced marriage

-- contacting the parent puts another person at risk; situations where one parent may be at risk of harm, e.g. abuse; situations where
+- contacting the parent/carer puts another person at risk; situations where one parent may be at risk of harm, e.g. abuse; situations

-it has not been possible to contact parents to seek their consent may cause delay to the referral being made
+where it has not been possible to contact parents/carers to seek their consent may cause delay to the referral being made

 Referring

-- The designated person or back-up follows their LSP procedures for making a referral.
+- The designated safeguarding lead at Woodlands Preschool or back-up follows the LSP procedures for

 - If a child is believed to be in immediate danger, or an incident occurs at the end of the session and staff are concerned about the